Olympus Mju Infinity Stylus Compact Camera Review

 For the money, this is still one of the best cameras you can have as a beginner or an avid photographer who needs a point-and-shoot in their collection.
 I like these particular models (reviewed here) that started the series for their simplicity and the looks — though there’s a whole world of options out there when it comes to Mjus, with some of the later zoom models can be easily found for less.

-If you’re looking for a better lens and premium everything, I think that Minolta TC-1 will be a worthier choice.
+If you’re looking for the best lens and premium everything, check out Minolta TC-1.
 Or, if you’d rather spend less, check out this list of compact 35mm film cameras for under $200.

 Of course, no camera — cheap or pricey — is flawless, and you’ll have to decide what’s most important when it comes to purchasing one.
 Hopefully, this review was informative enough to help you form that opinion, and the sample shots I spent hours preparing gave an insight into this camera’s true capabilities.